valorad/billy-cdk/README.md

 - `appsettings.yaml` for appliaction settings.

+  - Set a `basePath` if the server is behind a reverse-proxy (e.g. Nginx, Kubernetes)

-  Note: Do remember to specify the Kestrel Url in `appsettings.yaml`, otherwise, you cannot access the server!
+  - Do remember to specify the Kestrel Url in `appsettings.yaml`, otherwise, you cannot access the server!
 Refer to `server/App/appsettings.Development.yaml` for hints or refer to section [ListenOptions.UseHttps](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-3.1#listenoptionsusehttps) on article "Kestrel web server implementation in ASP.NET Core".

 ### Docker